Espresso is unlike any other type of coffee.

 - Consistent grinds: The grinds should also be rather uniform.
 However, some microdust, aka fines, can add mouthfeel to the shot.

 - Smooth workflow: Since espresso grounds are tiny particles, they can easily create a mess.
-The best espresso grinders make it smooth and clean to transfer the grounds into the portafilter.
+A good grinder makes it simple, clean, and easy to transfer the grounds into the portafilter.

 - Intelligent Dosing: Dosing refers to measuring “the dose”.
 Some grinders have a timer that works down to a tenth of a second, giving you almost an identical amount of coffee every time.
 Other grinders use built-in scales to achieve this.